85pando/mcStats/README.md

 ## other log formats

 The log format mcStats uses is the one produced by the multi-threaded server.
 The single-threaded server used priorly has a different format.
 Until now I did not include this older format, but may do so at some point.

+## about runtime

+I am aware that several of the functions could be made much more efficient.
+Maybe Later...